mgrebenets/mgrebenets.github.io/_posts/2015-02-01-jenkins-ci-server-on-osx.md

 {% gist a9a28e5a289c2ea39fa5be2ff63258cc %}

+## Full Config

-Not put it all together
+Now put it all together.

 {% gist 56f774c72cf1d067eb3c7a0eb2ac1669 %}